 Bhaktapur is a beautiful city adorned with numerous artifacts, temples, and ponds.
 The beauty of this city is further aestheticized with the aesthetics of Siddhapokhari, the largest man-made pond in the town.

 ‘Ta:’ means big or large and ‘Pukhu’ means pond in Nepal Bhasa, the native tongue of the city.
 This historical pond is one of the most prominent ponds of Bhaktapur.
-While we climb uphill from Sallaghari towards Bhaktapur Durbar Square, we can see Siddhapokhari on the right side.
+While we climb uphill from Sallaghari towards Bhaktapur Durbar Square, we can see Siddhapokhari on the left side.

 This pond covers an area of 2700 sq. km.
 It is 171 meters long, 73 meters wide, and 3 meters deep.
 Historically, the construction of this pond dates back to the early 15th century during the reign of King Yaksha Malla.
 This pond was recently renovated in 2054 by Bhaktapur Municipality.